United Way of Lancaster County recently changed its funding model. How is it different now and why the need for change?

 - Agree to track progress in the same way;

 - Bring their expertise and skills together while identifying new ways to work together;

 - Have skilled and dedicated resources to support ongoing efforts.

 By fully adopting the collective impact model of problem-solving, these Partnerships are identifying new ways of working together and maximizing their strengths, while measuring progress toward these goals with the help of Franklin & Marshall College's Center for Opinion Research.

 What is unique about collective impact is the discipline required to achieve social change.
 Solutions to complex social problems will come from the interactions of many organizations within a larger system.
 Collective impact requires investors, volunteers, nonprofit organizations, faith-based groups, businesses and government to come together in different ways.

 What are other ways United Way of Lancaster County supports the community?

-Beyond the work of our Community Impact Partnerships, United Way of Lancaster County funds three specific programs to aid Lancaster County residents:
+Beyond the work of our Collective Impact Partnerships, United Way of Lancaster County funds three specific programs to aid Lancaster County residents:

 - 2-1-1 Information and Referral Service - One of United Way of Lancaster County's signature programs, Pennsylvania 2-1-1 East (formerly known as LINC), has 43 years of experience providing information and referrals for a broad range of services.
 When you call 2-1-1, trained information and referral specialists answer your questions - 24 hours a day, seven days a week, 365 days a year - and connect you to the many health, human service, community and cultural resources that can help.